 And how about these painted floors at Faux Works Studio, complete with vintage postmark and inspirational quotes!

 Annie Sloan Chalk Paint can also be used to create a more subtle pattern than on those floors that use stenciling.
 One of my favorite floors is this one painted by Shaunna of Perfectly Imperfect as part of the makeover of her daughter’s room.
 She was starting from scratch installing new unfinished white pine floor boards so she painted her boards first (smart girl!) and then had then installed so that a subtle stripe pattern was created.
 So beautiful!

 Finally, I also love the treatment that Rachel of VanHook & Co. did in her kids’ room.
 She tore out the old carpet, covered the hardwoods with a wash of chalk paint, distressed the floors, and then coated them with polyurethane.
 Not only is the result unique and beautiful, but it’s a lot less expensive than refinishing your hardwoods.

 If you have a few minutes, jump over to these blogs to see the full posts on their painted floors because not only do they give some great tips for painting floors but the before and after shots are pretty unbelievable.
 I’d love to paint the floors in my daughters’ rooms some day but they’re not willing to give up their carpet quite yet.
 Is this something that you’d consider trying in your home?
 If you’d love to do it but don’t know where to start, I encourage you to contact a local studio that sells Chalk Paint – they can give you great advice and many of them have classes where you can practice working with Annie Sloan Chalk Paint.
-If you’re in the Cincinnati area, Laine at MissElaineous Studio is my go-to person!
-Outside of the Cincinnati area, click over to the Directory of Annie Sloan Stockists to find a studio near you.
+Click over to the Directory of Annie Sloan Stockists to find a studio near you.
 Hope you’re all having a good start to your week!